forever9teen/alx-higher_level_programming/0x02-python-import_modules/README.md

-Write a program that prints the alphabet in uppercase, followed by a new line.
+Write a program that prints the number of and the list of its arguments.

+The output should be:

+Number of argument(s) followed by argument (if number is one) or arguments (otherwise), followed by

+: (or . if no arguments were passed) followed by

+a new line, followed by (if at least one argument),

+one line per argument:

+the position of the argument (starting at 1) followed by :, followed by the argument value and a new line

-Your program should be maximum 3 lines long
+Your code should not be executed when imported

-You are not allowed to use:

-any loops

-any conditional statements

-str.join()

-any string literal

-any system calls
+The number of elements of argv can be retrieved by using: len(argv)

+You do not have to fully understand lists yet, but imagine that argv can be used just like a C array: you can use an index to walk through it.
+There are other ways (which will be preferred for future project tasks), if you know them you can use them.